 If You’ve Just Been Prescribed Oxygen Therapy, These Tips Will Help Make Your Treatment a Success!

 People with COPD (chronic obstructive pulmonary disease) and other respiratory conditions often receive a prescription for oxygen therapy (also called supplemental oxygen).
-That’s because COPD is a chronic lung disease that makes breathing more difficult by reducing the amount of oxygen delivered to your body.
+That’s because COPD is a chronic lung disease that damages the lungs which reduces the amount of oxygen delivered to your body.

 Lesley Williams, Apria’s Market Clinical Trainer and a registered respiratory therapist, says, “When your body doesn’t get the oxygen it needs, it may be harder for you to perform everyday activities.”